OfficialWiddin/TheRaidMapper/README.md

 </br>

 2) We need gym images and there are two solutions:
-    - If you have a RocketMap database with old gym-details, run `downloadfortimg.py`
+    - If you have a RocketMap or Monocle database with old gym-details, run `downloadGymImages.py`
     - Or, grab the images from [Ingress Intel Map](https://www.ingress.com/intel)

 (The images should be located in `gym_img` folder)